d4n3sh/thedaneshproject/content/posts/2009-07-24-how-to-setup-an-openssh-server-on-ubuntu-9-04-jaunty-jackalope.md

   - 889970369

 ---
-Here&#8217;s a simple walkthrough to setup an OpenSSH server on Jaunty together with 2 basic hardening options you should apply.
+Here's a simple walkthrough to setup an OpenSSH server on Jaunty together with 2 basic hardening options you should apply.

 1. Install the OpenSSH server.